dmz-v-x/Devops-and-Cloud-101/DevOps/ansible-101/03-mastering-ansible-adhoc-commands.md

     ansible all -m setup -a "filter=ansible_distribution*" --tree /path/to/facts

+- filter=ansible_distribution* filters the facts to gather only those facts that start with ansible_distribution.

+- --tree /path/to/facts will save the gathered facts to the specified directory /path/to/facts.

 This command will collect all the facts and store them in the `/path/to/facts` directory, keeping the data organized.